Want to dig in a little deeper? Do you want to specialize in a specific topic on environmental stewardship?

 Minors complement your College degree and empower you to explore issues across all of our majors.
 You can choose a minor to further individualize your education, as well as prepare you for specific employment or graduate study.

-We currently offer minors in six disciplines:
+We currently offer minors in seven disciplines:

 - Climate Justice: Explore environmental and social justice issues arising from climate change